KScott6/GRAIN_Pipeline/genome_annotation/README.md

 1) Input genomes needs to be in one folder.

-If you are running this pipeline immediately after the [NCBI genome acquisition pipeline](https://github.com/KScott6/GRAIN_Pipeline/blob/1bd0fdd5e2fdbb0980dbbe9ce06f1c692c65b500/genome_acquisition/README.md), you can simply provide the fna folder path.
+If you are running this pipeline immediately after the [NCBI genome retrieval pipeline](https://github.com/KScott6/GRAIN_Pipeline/blob/1bd0fdd5e2fdbb0980dbbe9ce06f1c692c65b500/genome_retrieval/README.md), you can simply provide the fna folder path.
 For example:

 `/project/arsef/projects/bulk_genome_annotation/needs_annotation/1.14.26/ncbi_downloads/fna`